rinja-rs/rinja/book/src/creating_templates.md

 # Creating Templates

-An Askama template is a `struct` definition which provides the template context combined with a UTF-8 encoded text file (or inline source, see below).
-Askama can be used to generate any kind of text-based format.
+An Rinja template is a `struct` definition which provides the template context combined with a UTF-8 encoded text file (or inline source, see below).
+Rinja can be used to generate any kind of text-based format.
 The template file's extension may be used to provide content type hints.

 A template consists of **text contents**, which are passed through as-is,